ableplayer/ableplayer/index.md

 -   **data-debug** - optional; if present will write messages to the developer console
 -   **autoplay** - optional; play media automatically when page loads.
 For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
 For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
--   **loop** - optional; loops and plays the media file repeatedly.
-If used in conjunction with a playlist, loops the entire playlist rather than individual tracks.
--   **playsinline** - optional but recommended; instructs supporting browsers to play the video "inline" within the web page.
-This is especially applicable on iPhones, which by default load the video in their own built-in video player, thereby removing it from its surrounding context, which includes Able Player buttons and controls, an interactive transcript, and any other companion features added via Able Player.
-If this attribute is present, it works for all supported videos, including YouTube videos.
 -   **preload** - optional; tells the browser how much media to download when the page loads.
 If the media is the central focus of the web page, use **preload="auto"**, which instructs the browser to